WillianFuks/PySpark-RecSys/README.md

 py.test tests/system/spark_jobs/test_top_seller.py --quiet --cov=. --cov-fail-under=100
 ```

-Notice the last one will take much longer as it initializes a spark context for the tests.
+Notice the integration tests will take much longer as it initializes a spark context for the tests.